-Dr. Aisha Dixon-Peters, Psy.D. is a Licensed Clinical-Community Psychologist who specializes in working with women and women of color presenting with a variety of concerns.
-Dr. Aisha has researched the psychological effects of yoga on low-income women who are survivors of domestic violence.
-In both personal and professional arenas, Dr. Aisha, observes the transformative healing effect of various mind-body practices including yoga and mindfulness.
+Dr. Aisha believes strongly that mind-body-spirit integration is essential for healing and recovery and therefore incorporates holistic and integrative approaches, mindful movement, and somatics into psychotherapy.
+Dr. Aisha has been practicing mindfulness and yoga for over 20 years and is an RYT200 yoga teacher and certified in mindfulness and mindful motherhood.
+She has researched the psychological effects of yoga on low-income women who are survivors of domestic violence.
+In both personal and professional arenas, Dr. Aisha observes the transformative healing effect of various mind-body practices including yoga and mindfulness.
+Dr. Aisha joyfully offers virtual mindfulness and yoga workshops, classes, and retreats.

-Dr. Aisha is a Senior Adjunct Professor for the PsyD Program in Clinical Psychology at the University of La Verne where she has taught doctoral level courses on community psychology, mindfulness & psychotherapy, intimate partner violence, feminist therapy, personality theory, practicum training, and trauma.
-Dr. Aisha offers lectures, workshops and trainings in higher education and for organizations on intimate partner violence, mindfulness, women of color, multiracial identities/mixed ancestry, African Americans and mental health, multicultural competency, self-compassion, trauma, and wellness.
+Dr. Aisha is an educator.
+She has been providing trainings and teaching at the doctoral level for fifteen years.
+Dr. Aisha is a Senior Adjunct Professor for the PsyD Program in Clinical Psychology at the University of La Verne.
+Dr. Aisha’s teaching style is engaging and dynamic, trauma-informed, holistic, and culturally responsive.
+She has taught courses on trauma, mindfulness and psychotherapy, community psychology, intimate partner violence, feminist therapy, personality theory, and practicum training.
+Dr. Aisha offers lectures, workshops, and trainings on intimate partner violence, mindfulness, women of color, African Americans and healing, self-compassion, trauma, and holistic wellness.